Bar, Ukraine: Religion

 The St. Michael Orthodox Church in the beginning of Buniakovska Street is being re-built.
 The idea is to re-create the old St. Michael church, which was built at this place a few hundreds years ago.
 Mr. Pogrebnyak, businessman is a main sponsor of construction works.

 The old historical castles in Bar require more investments.

 The Synagogue There was an oldest Synagogue in Bar, which was built in 1717.

 Since old time until present time, the Bar's Jewish people community is well known for its contributions to the social, cultural, financial, economical and political fields in the Ukrainian society and abroad.
 The information on the Bar's Jewish people community is collected at various resources.

 According to the Encyclopaedia Vocabulary by Andreevsky I E (editor) published in St. Petersburg, Russia in 1891, the total population was 13,761 people, and the Jewish population was 51% of total population in 1891 in Bar.
 In 1900 in Bar, the total population included: 7865 Jewish people, 2803 Orthodox people, 765 Catholic people.
 The Jewish community was some of the tens of thousands people in Bar before the World War II (5720 people in 1926).
 There were many old synagogues in Bar before the World War II.
 The five thousands people were killed by the fascists during the period of occupation in Bar, Ukraine in 1941–1942.
 A special commemoration ceremony is usually organized in connection with the Holocaust Memorial Day in Bar, Ukraine on January 27 every year.
 Recently, Mr. Cor Roos, accountant and writer from The Desert Rose Foundation in The Netherlands presented his historical books about the Holocaust in Ukraine in 1941 - 1944 during his visit to the Bar city library.

 The old synagogues were fully destroyed during World War II.

-Presently, there is a growing collaboration between the Bar Jewish community and the Vinnytsia Jewish community, aiming to recognize the famous American Jewish people from Ukraine, tell stories about the many other famous Jewish people around the World and build a new synagogue in Bar.
+Presently, there is a growing collaboration between the Bar Jewish community and the Vinnytsia Jewish community, aiming to recognize the American Jewish people from Ukraine, tell stories about the many other Jewish people around the World and build a new synagogue in Bar.